About the Production

 In 1902, the three women rented the Red Rose Inn, a Villanova estate, and were dubbed as the “Red Rose Girls.”
 Violet Oakley, a shy, young female artist, is commissioned to paint murals for the newly designed Pennsylvania Capitol in Harrisburg.
 In 1911, when the internationally known Edwin Austin Abbey—commissioned for artwork in the rotunda and chambers of the House, Senate, and Supreme Court— suddenly dies, the Capitol commission offers Violet Oakley the opportunity to fulfill Abbey’s contract.
 Violet agrees on one condition: that she be paid the same as Abbey.

 With the support and camaraderie of her artist cohorts, Violet then became, as Dlugolecki refers to her in the play, the “Michelangela of Harrisburg.”
 She was the first woman to have a presence in the executive, legislative, and judicial chambers of Pennsylvania government, if only with her paintbrush.

 Dlugolecki has been asked to share Violet’s triumphs and trials at numerous and unique venues across the state.
 Under the direction of Dr. Clair Myers, the play premiered in September 2005 in the Pennsylvania State Capitol Building with actress Heather Jannetta as Violet.
-In 2009, with a score composed by Chris Purcell, Cindy shared Violet’s murals in the intimate setting of Little Theatre of Mechanicsburg with overwhelming success.
+In 2009, under the direction of Stuart Landon and with a score composed by Chris Purcell, Cindy shared Violet’s murals in the intimate setting of Little Theatre of Mechanicsburg with overwhelming success.
 Since 2009, the play has been performed by invitation across Pennsylvania–in art galleries, on college campuses, and in the palatial Germantown manor designed and built by the Capitol architect himself, Joseph Miller Huston.